I have years of

 Firstly, I am passionate about Walt Disney, so I am biased.
 But in the

-1970s you could buy Disneys autograph for about $85.
-Today that same autograph
+1970s you could buy Disneys signature for about $85.
+Today that same

 Disney.
 Will demand lessen- will people forget?
 Thirty years after Walts death,

 every 4 year old child knows the name "Disney" means something good.
 When Walt

 passed away there was only Disneyland.
 Today Disney parks stretch from Asia, across

 America, to Europe.
 The Disney company is more vital than ever, producing wonderful new

 animated films, putting Disney Stores in hundreds of malls across the continent (and

 globe), owning sports teams, buying the ABC TV network...
 I could go on.
 Walt Disney is

 influencing more people around the world today than ever before; ironically, his impact